Skip to content

 Any person who has in his or her possession, without lawful excuse, any implement of housebreaking or safe breaking, or any implement capable of being used to enter or drive or enter and drive a conveyance, shall be liable to imprisonment for 7 years.

-At Benjamin Leonardo – The Defenders, we are leading criminal lawyers based in Parramatta and Sydney.
+At Essere – The Defenders, we are leading criminal lawyers based in Parramatta and Sydney.
 Our highly experienced solicitors have years of knowledge in criminal cases and we are proud to hold a 90% success rate on the cases that represent.

-If you, or somebody you know has been charged with possession of house breaking material as per section 114B of the Crimes Act, contact Benjamin Leonardo – The Defenders now for a consultation.
+If you, or somebody you know has been charged with possession of house breaking material as per section 114B of the Crimes Act, contact Essere – The Defenders now for a consultation.

 PENALTIES